 Overview

-- Carefully designed UI to guide your customers through the entire photo, video or motion capture process
+- Carefully designed UX to guide your customers through the different photo or video capture processes

-- Modular design to help you seamlessly integrate the photo, video or motion capture process into your application flow
+- Modular design to help you seamlessly integrate the different photo or video capture processes into your application's flow

 - Advanced image quality detection technology to ensure the quality of the captured images meets the requirement of the Onfido identity verification process, guaranteeing the best success rate